 Sometimes words are not enough to fully engage in the important conversations of our lives.
-Learn simple techniques to communicate and co-create meaning with others.
+Learn simple techniques to tell your story and to co-create meaning with others.
 Together we will practice using hand-drawn visual icons and metaphors to create simple visual notes and wall-sized charts to map and discover meaning with others.

 During this hands-on workshop you will practice

-- Building a toolkit of visual metaphors and icons
+- Building a personal toolkit of visual metaphors and icons

 - Connecting ideas and show relationships